 Just days after qualifying for the Auckland Darts Masters, Tahuna Irwin has now booked his spot at the biggest tournament in the sport.

-The 21-year-old will fly the New Zealand flag at the Professional Darts Cooperation (PDC) World Darts Championships at the Alexandra Palace in December.
+The 21-year-old will fly the New Zealand flag at the Professional Darts Corporation (PDC) World Darts Championships at the Alexandra Palace in December.